 Recently I began documenting my travels through various forms of media.
 And photography and writing are my fortes.
 So here I present to you my best photographs and my writing blog.
 All in one place!

-Yoga is a way of life for me.
-It is a journey that I began when I was 26 years old.
+I am also a 500 hour certified yoga instructor.
+My yoga journey began when I was 26 years old.
 I have always been active in various sports and somehow or the other yoga would enter my life at different points.
 As an avid rock climber I was first drawn to yoga in my late 20s.
 It was a great way to stretch and strengthen the body.
 It was a great way to keep the body limber and free of injuries.
 I have since scaled some of the world’s tallest rock walls such as El Capitan in Yosemite and climbed up mountains such as Mount Kilimanjaro in Tanzania and glaciated peaks such as Mt.
 Rainier and Mt.
 Shasta.
 These accomplishments are not purely physical, but a whole lot mental and that is when I would draw on yoga as a contemplative and focused activity beyond asana practice.

-I have been teaching mathematics at the college and university level for over fifteen years.
+I have been teaching mathematics at the college and university level in the United States since 2003.
 Teaching requires great sensitivity, patience, understanding and passion.
 I have had students from all walks of life as young as 15 and as old as 70.
-I believe that my teaching experience will be a valuable asset in the teaching of yoga where I will encounter many different bodies and mindsets.
-Being able to reach and offer something useful to everyone in the classroom or yoga studio – that is my ultimate goal.
+I believe that my teaching experience is a valuable asset in the teaching of yoga where I encounter many different bodies and mindsets.
+My goal is to reach and offer something useful to everyone in the classroom or yoga studio